At £50m, Sigurdsson isn't the solution to Everton's creativity quandary

 Coinciding with a much brighter financial outlook and increased spending power, Everton manager Ronald Koeman has overseen the arrival of six new signings as spending nears the £100 million mark.
 Work on improving a squad that finished seventh last season has begun at breakneck pace.

-Aside from the protracted and inevitable loss of top scorer Romelu Lukaku to Manchester United in the past week, this transfer window marks a role reversal for a club generally used to receiving hefty transfer fees rather than paying them.
+Aside from the protracted and inevitable loss of top scorer Romelu Lukaku to Manchester United for £75m, this transfer window marks a role reversal for a club generally used to receiving hefty transfer fees rather than paying them.

 Inflated fees are the norm these days.
 Transfers occur at such a rate that each eye-watering deal diverts attention from the last.
-Those with doubts about the possible arrival of Swansea midfielder Gylfi Sigurdsson for a fee in the region of £50 million can seek comfort in the knowledge that Manchester City are closing on a similar deal for Tottenham right-back Kyle Walker.
+Those with doubts about the possible arrival of Swansea midfielder Gylfi Sigurdsson for a fee in the region of £50m can seek comfort in the knowledge that Manchester City signed Tottenham right-back Kyle Walker for a similar amount.

 In this game of exorbitant transfer fees, Everton are relatively late to the party and appear keen to make up for lost time.
-However, as the recently banked £75 million for Lukaku burns a hole in what are now much deeper pockets, the Toffees must guard against other clubs holding them ransom while they attempt to strengthen the squad.
-Swansea's wanting £50 million for Sigurdsson is perhaps an example of a determined opponent doing just that.
+However, as the £75m for Lukaku burns a hole in what are now much deeper pockets, the Toffees must guard against other clubs holding them ransom while they attempt to strengthen the squad.
+Swansea wanting £50m for Sigurdsson is perhaps an example of a determined opponent doing just that.

 His set-piece delivery is supreme and would instantly improve Everton in an undervalued area in which current options frequently flatter to deceive.
 Much to his cost, former manager Roberto Martinez ignored set pieces at both ends of the pitch.